How to Apply for a Domestic Violence Protection Order

 If no one is able to serve the adverse party in person, you can request permission to serve by alternate means, such as email, social media, text., etc. The following packet includes the instructions and forms needed to do this:

 The protection order is not enforceable against the other person until they are served!
 If the other person shows up or causes problems, call 911.
 The officers can serve the adverse party with the papers if the person is there when officers arrive.

 If You Requested an Extended Protection Order:

-There will be another hearing.
+There will be a hearing.
 It is listed on your paperwork.
-Go to the hearing.
-If you are not there, the judge cannot extend your order and your TPO will expire.
+Fill out the form below to appear by phone at the hearing.
+If you do not make plans to participate, the judge cannot extend your order and your TPO will expire.

 You can ask for a court advocate to go with you to the hearing.
 Call SafeNest at (702) 877-0133 or SAFE House at (702) 564-3227 if you would like an advocate.

 The Adverse Party May File to Cancel or Change the Order

 The other person has the right to file a motion setting a court date so the judge can review whether to cancel or change the terms.
 The court will let you know if this happens.
 You can file a response, or you can just go to the hearing.